amfairley/nunisi/DESIGN.md

 ### Surface

 #### Colour Scheme
 The colour scheme started as an idea for gold and green to portray the natural aspects of the resort and nature, whilst also conveying sophistication and prestige.
+An off-white and off-black were used in the place of white and black to be easier to read and more pleasant for the reader.
+For this reason, fire engine red, which is slightly muted red, was used in place of red for delete buttons and error messages.

 ![Colour Scheme](/documentation/colour_palette.png)